shirelepfl/CMT-Project/Report.md

 # Introduction to the problem

 Have you ever wondered how quickly cancer cells can spread through the lungs?
-That question led us to build a computational model, written in MATLAB and C; that simulates how tumor cells invade lung tissue in 3D.
-By visualizing the spread, we can show what “early growth” looks like and how fast it can advance if nothing slows it down.
+This question inspired us to build a computational model; written in MATLAB and C; that simulates the 3D invasion of lung tissue by tumor cells.
+By visualizing this progression, we can illustrate what “early growth” looks like and how rapidly it can advance when nothing slows it down.

-Why focus on the lungs?
-Lung cancer is one of the leading causes of cancer death worldwide.
-Most cases are linked to smoking, because cigarette smoke carries thousands of chemicals, dozens of which are known carcinogens.
-These substances damage the DNA of cells lining the airways, and over time that damage can build up into cancer.
-It’s not just cigarettes: secondhand smoke increases risk for people nearby, and vaping is not risk-free, heated aerosols still deliver toxic compounds that can harm the lungs.
+We chose to focus on lung cancer because it remains one of the leading causes of cancer-related deaths worldwide.
+Smoking is the primary risk factor: cigarette smoke contains thousands of chemicals, including many well-known carcinogens that damage the DNA of airway cells.
+Over time, these mutations accumulate and can trigger cancer.
+The risk isn’t limited to active smokers, secondhand smoke also affects people nearby, and vaping, although often perceived as safer, still exposes the lungs to toxic compounds.

-Definition of project scope:

-- what processes will you include / exclude
-- what scenarios will you consider

-Sensibilisation of cancer and more exactly lung cancer, because it is often caused by something people do conciously and knowing the consequences, is extremely important.
-In order to make a greater impact on younger generations we decided a visualisation would be better.
-Visualising rather than hearing about such a problem will make them see really what is happening in their body as they smoke.

-the two scenarios used are two relatively young, so about 20 years old, men.
-One of them lives a healthy lifestyle, so doing sports eating well and not smoking.
-The other one is more sedentary and heavy-smoking on a daily basis, we considered about a pack a day so 20.
+Raising awareness about lung cancer, especially among younger people, is crucial.
+Since smoking is a conscious behavior despite widely known consequences, a visual demonstration can have a stronger impact than statistics or warnings alone.
+Showing how cancer actually spreads inside the lungs may help make the danger more concrete.

+To explore this, we modeled two hypothetical 20-year-old men.
+One leads a healthy lifestyle: regular exercise, good diet, and no smoking.
+The other is sedentary and smokes heavily, roughly one pack per day (about 20 cigarettes).
+Comparing these two scenarios allows us to highlight how lifestyle choices can dramatically influence cancer progression in lung tissue.